-This web page contains the logs of the final for 2011 singlehanded sailing trip that I took with S/Y Thetis in the Aegean Sea in Greece from the island of Samos (Samos Marina) to the Agmar Marine Shipyard in Partheni on the island of Leros where she was hauled out for the winter.
+This web page contains the logs of the final for 2011 singlehanded sailing trip that I took with S/Y Thetis in the Aegean Sea in Greece from the island of Samos (Samos Marina) to the Agmar Marine Shipyard (now renamed to Moor & Dock)in Partheni on the island of Leros where she was hauled out for the winter.
 This log covers a period of 17 days.
 Along the way we stopped in Tsopela on Samos, in Fourni (Vitsilia), Marathi, Patmos (Agriolivadho), Lipsi (Katsadia), and Archangelos.

 The logs include photographs and some descriptions of the places visited as well as several links to related web sites.

 Cruising and vacationing in Samos for this year are coming to an end.
 Today my wife Alice flew to Athens and in two days she will fly to Washington, D.C., via London.
 I too prepared to depart from Samos and take Thetis to her winter resting place in Leros.
 But before our departures history repeated itself.
 Last year we had to completely empty Thetis because she had to undergo a drastic overhaul.
 This year it was our Kalami house’s turn.
 It needs a new roof so we had to practically empty it.
 As a result both of us were exhausted this morning.
 At any rate, after taking Alice to the airport I drove to Pythagorio and after I paid off the rented car to Aramis, Mr. Yiannis drove me to the marina and helped me take my stuff to the boat.